Echsecutor/kryptoSAT/README.md

 # kryptoSAT
-A prove of concept implementation of a sat-based crypto system
+This is a prove of concept implementation of a sat-based crypto system proposed in http://arxiv.org/abs/1507.08094v1

 ##License